karkman/Physalia_EnvMetagenomics_2022/Day3/README.md

 A better way to this - especilly if you have tens, hundreds, thousands of samples - is by automating this process.
 One way of automating a script is by creating a `for loop`, as we have done e.g. when we assembled our metagenomes.
 So take a look again at the `MEGAHIT` script from yesterday to see how the syntax of the `for loop` works, and let's create loops to run the commands below to prepare the files for anvi'o.
+**TIP:** Open a text editor (either in your own computer or directly in the cloud) to organize the pipeline.

 To make it things more organized, let's create a directory for each sample inside the `ANVIO` directory: